Azure/PSRule.Rules.Azure/docs/en/rules/Azure.RedisEnterprise.MinTLS.md

 ## DESCRIPTION

-The minimum version of TLS that Redis Cache accepts is configurable.
+The minimum version of TLS that Redis Cache accepts was previously configurable.
 Older TLS versions are no longer considered secure by industry standards, such as PCI DSS.

-Azure lets you disable outdated protocols and require connections to use a minimum of TLS 1.2.
-By default, TLS 1.0, TLS 1.1, and TLS 1.2 is accepted.
+Depending on when your cache was deployed you may be using a default that specifies an older version of TLS.
+Any new deployments do not allow TLS 1.0 or 1.1 to be specified, however existing cache deployment may require updating.

+Support for TLS 1.0 and TLS 1.1 will be removed in 1 November 2024.

 ## RECOMMENDATION

 Consider configuring the minimum supported TLS version to be 1.2.
-Support for TLS 1.0/ 1.1 version will be removed.
+No action is required for new cache deployments, which only support a minimum of TLS 1.2.

 ## EXAMPLES